Your Goal: Aware of one breath point, free from subtle dullness.

 Stephen: Wonderful, well done, it sounds like you have had glimpses of Meditation 09.

-At Meditation 08 these periods will be shorter, at meditation 09 when your focus is on meditative joy and tranquility these will become long and unmoving as the focus of your attention will sustain on that one breath point.
+At Meditation Skill 08 these periods will be shorter, at meditation 09 when your focus is on meditative joy and tranquility these will become long and unmoving as the focus of your attention will sustain on that one breath point.

 Question: You mention a sense of timelessness.
 I’m not sure what this means - is this poetic or a bit more literal?
 Even during moments of effortlessness, where the breath feels very close and vivid, the world is still ticking along in my peripheral awareness, which provides a sense of time